typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

    a community-maintained place to host the typings.
 You can contribute or fix typings for your favorite action by sending a PR.

-Once there are typings in place, a class without the `_Untyped` suffix, and with typed constructor arguments will be available.
+Once there are any typings in place for the action, the `_Untyped` suffixed class is marked `@Deprecated`, and a class without that suffix is created additionally.
+In that class for each input that does not have type information available there will still be only the property with `_Untyped` suffix and nullability according to required status.
+For each input that does have type information available, there will still be the `_Untyped` property and additionally a properly typed property.
+Both of these properties will be nullable.
+It is a runtime error to set both of these properties as well as setting none if the input is required.
+The `_Untyped` properties are not marked `@Deprecated`, as it could still make sense to use them, for example if you want to set the value from a GitHub Actions expression.

 This approach supports dependency updating bots that support Kotlin Script's `.main.kts` files.
 E.g. Renovate is known to support it.